-The AMA has released four new how-to guides empowering physician practices and health systems with practical strategies for overcoming obstacles to accessible and equitable treatment for their patients’ behavioral, mental and physical health needs.
+The AMA has released a new how-to guide on integrated care for older adults that empowers physician practices and health systems with practical strategies for overcoming obstacles to accessible and equitable treatment for their patients’ behavioral, mental and physical health needs.

-These behavioral health integration (BHI) practice guides focus on four key areas of effective integrated care:
+Check out these behavioral health integration (BHI) practice guides focused on effective integrated care below:

 - Practice workflow design